iivariepic/JASSO-GPA-Checker/readme.md

 4. Paste the contents into a text file and save it.

-5. Insert the text file into the file “Place txt here”, you can delete sample.txt if you wish, multiple files are also supported
+5. Insert the text file into the file “Place txt here”, you can delete sample_file.txt if you wish, multiple files are also supported

 6. Run “run main.bat”